Alluysl/minecraft-dust-cloud-generator/README.md

 # Dust particle cloud generator

-A Unix program that creates mcfunction files that spawn dust particle clouds, from the vertices described in an OBJ file, and one that creates said files from a hard-coded bounding box.
+Two Unix programs that creates mcfunction files that spawn particle clouds, from the vertices described in an OBJ file.
+The first accepts and outputs any particle, the second accepts a texture file and outputs dust particles with a color which is the average at the given vertex.

 Use MinGW or the WSL for usage on Windows.
 If you want compilation using the MSVC to be available, react to [this issue](https://github.com/Alluysl/minecraft-dust-cloud-generator/issues/3).